Get Ahead of Old Man Winter By Being Energy Efficient

 If you missed any of the related blogs, you can read up on the anatomy of our windows in What Makes an Energy-Efficient Window?, or watch a great video that explains U-factor, visible transmittance, solar heat gain, condensation resistance, and air leakage called Window Replacement 101: An Introduction to Window Energy Efficiency & Cost Savings.

-Energy efficiency is much more than just windows.
-Did you know that it’s as simple as replacing incandescent bulbs with LED bulbs that can last up to 25 years, caulking windows to reduce drafts, blocking off heating vents to rooms that are not being used, and turning off lights when you’re not using them.
+Improving your home’s energy efficiency involves much more than just new windows.
+Sometimes it’s as simple as replacing incandescent lightbulbs with LED bulbs that can last up to 25 years, caulking windows to reduce drafts, blocking off heating vents to rooms that are not being used, and turning off lights when you’re not using them.

-Energy Star shared an interactive map that we found helpful.
-You click through the rooms of a house to find things you may have overlooked and can save not only your heating bills, but your electric bills and the environment too.
+ENERGY STAR® shared an interactive map that you may find helpful.
+You can click through the rooms of a house to find areas you may have overlooked where you can save on monthly energy costs while also helping the environment.
 Who doesn’t like the sound of that?